ChaduCheng/Mixture-of-Robust-Experts-MoRE-/README.md

     python main_desk_aver.py

-The folder `MSD` is the code to achieve MSD method in similar experimental setting.
-There are also have two folders `cifar` and `tinyimagenet` that are the applying MSD to two different dataset cifar10 and Tiny Imagenet.
-Different `.sh` file in these two folders could achieve all experiments mentioned in our paper.
+The folder `MSD` is the code to achieve MSD method in similar experimental setting as our main experiments.
+There are also have two folders `cifar` and `tinyimagenet` that are applying MSD to two different dataset cifar10 and Tiny Imagenet.
+Different `.sh` files in these two folders could achieve all comparing experiments mentioned in our paper.